brettz9/intl-dom/README.md

 package.
 Passing `--with-intl=full-icu` seems to require Node having been prebuilt as such, so we use (and as per `full-icu` instructions), `--icu-data-dir` instead.

+// Todo: Add example code here and in methods following

 #### `defaultInsertNodes`